Share

 Furthermore, as a result of this constant splitting and merging of personalities, a Proteus may not regard themselves as being the same individual that they were days or weeks ago.
 When re-integration occurs, no one personality can claim ontological privilege over any other (i.e. each feels itself equally to be the continuation of the original Proteus, while the original Proteus itself no longer truly exists), but as the personalities blend together over time, there will usually be one that ends up rising to the fore and becoming the center of perspective, while still taking on some characteristics from all the others as they fade into it.
 This new personality will likely have diverged significantly from the "parent" even prior to re-integration, and they may differ significantly in viewpoint, subjective preferences/tastes, and so on from their progenitor.
 Though they will necessarily retain all the memories of their component parts, they will thus very commonly - though not invariably - describe themselves as being a wholly different person from their "original," in a similar (though not identical) sense as a nearbaseline human child is a different person from their parents.

 Due to the modularity of their central "brain," a Proteus can augment its intelligence and memory capacity simply by growing larger and adding new elements to its cognitive tubule network.
-Many individuals have even managed to breach the First Toposophic Barrier in this way, as part of a 'wetware'-biology-based process, with guidance from an ascension maze.
+Many individuals have even managed to breach the First Toposophic Barrier in this way, with no augments or other technological assistance being required, though they still typically require guidance from a transapient mentor or an Ascension Maze in order to make a complete and safe transition to S1.

 Cultures and Societies